 - How can freight rail efficiency improved further?

 - What operation/engineering improvements can be made to increase energy efficiency of freight trains (for both zero emission and diesel locomotives)?

 - Comparison of freight rail efficiency to the energy efficiency of future trucks.

 - Basic understanding of California’s efforts for clean air and climate change protection and the role of public policy

 - General knowledge of environmental management and of CARB and its function in the context of regulatory policy and setting emission standards for vehicles, engines, and equipment

 - Strong communication skills (both written and oral)

 - A demonstrated desire to work in a team environment and to learn from seasoned, expert practitioners and creators of internationally-recognized environmental policies for mobile sources

-This fellowship is open to either undergraduate or graduate students.
+This fellowship is open to undergraduate students.